TheAshpak/TheAshpak/README.md

 - 👋 Hi, I’m @TheAshpak
-- 👀 I’m interested in AI , Data Science and Machine Learning
+- 👀 Interested in AI , Data Science and Machine Learning
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🌱 currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :- Theashpak@gmail.com